snowch/bluemix-spark-examples/examples/Objectstore/README.md

 ```

-Run this example by changing into this directory `./examples/Objectstore` then executing:
+Finally, run this example by changing into this directory (`./examples/Objectstore`) and executing:

 ```
 ./gradlew ExamplePush